 Prior to her position with McCue Communications, Sienna was a Segment Producer on the popular public radio show “Good Food” with host Evan Kleiman, which airs on the Los Angeles NPR station, KCRW.
 Working in the exploding world of food writing, she became one of the first regular columnists for Edible Los Angeles Magazine, a national magazine highlighting the sustainable food movement and the hottest trends in the L.A. restaurant and wine scene.

-Sienna is also a graduate of the Chef Program at The New School of Cooking, where she interned in some of L.A.’s top restaurants before launching into catering and producing food and wine events.
-Sienna holds a BA in Critical Studies & Writing from California State University, Los Angeles.
-Under this Journalism major, she conducted research in media analysis, and focused on media’s influence on society, popular culture, current trends, and how technology affects global communications.
+Sienna is also a graduate of The New School of Cooking, where she worked as a chef in some of L.A.’s top restaurants before launching into private catering, teaching cooking and producing food and wine events.
+She holds a BA in Critical Studies & Writing from California State University, Los Angeles.

 Sienna lives in Century City with her husband, Greg, her daughter, Madeline and their handsome dog, Buddy.